sha256feng/mldl-md-dynamics/README.md

 Shuo-Hui Li, Chen-Xiao Dong, Linfeng Zhang, Lei Wang.
 (2019)
 The authors from CAS, Princeton Univ., and Songshan Lake Materials Lab constructed canonical transformation with symplectic neural networks.
 Such formulations help understand the physical meaning of latend space in the model.
 The authors applied this to learn slow CV of analine dipeptide and conceptual compression of MNIST dataset.

-### 5. Coarse grain models
+### 6. Coarse grain models
 [Machine Learning of coarse-grained Molecular Dynamics Force Fields](https://arxiv.org/pdf/1812.01736.pdf)
 Jiang Wang, Simon Olsson, Christoph Wehmeyer, Adrià Pérez, Nicholas E. Charron, Gianni de Fabritiis, Frank Noé, Cecilia Clementi.
 (2018)
-The authors from Rice University, Freie Universität Berlin, and Universitat Pompeu Fabra presented CGnet which learns coarse grain force field, which has something similar to those quantum mechanics property learning algorithms.
+The authors from Rice University, Freie Universität Berlin, and Universitat Pompeu Fabra presented CGnet which learns coarse grain force field by using variational force matching.
+They also recast force-matching as a machine learning problem, allowing to decompose the force matching error into bias, variance and noise.
 They demonstrated the model performance on dialanine peptide simulation and Chignolin folding/unfolding in water.

 [DeePCG: Constructing coarse-grained models via deep neural networks](https://aip.scitation.org/doi/full/10.1063/1.5027645)
 Linfeng Zhang, Jiequn Han,  Han Wang, Roberto Car, and Weinan E. (2018)